(Cincinnati, Ohio USA)

 I know the male and female ruby-throated hummingbird.

 I have one or two different hummingbirds coming that are larger and plumper and are two shades of taupe.

-I thought we only had ruby throats in Ohio.
+I thought we only had ruby-throats in Ohio.

-What might these be?
+What might this be?

 The Ruby-throated Hummingbird is the most common Hummer to inhabit Ohio and most of North America east of the Rocky Mountains.